 Paris goes to Juliet's father when he decides he wants to marry her, which shows he's not very passionate and pretty conventional.
-Romeo, in contrast, goes right to Juliet herself; he stands beneath her balcony and convinces her to love him (not that she needs any convincing).
+Romeo, in contrast, goes right to Juliet herself; he stands beneath her balcony and convinces her to love him (uh, not that she needs any convincing).
 Then, when Juliet dies, Paris goes to her grave to scatter flowers and cry.
 In contrast, Romeo goes to her grave to commit suicide because he can't live without her.

 Paris asks politely to marry Juliet but never really explains why.
 He assumes that Juliet must be in love with him.
 Romeo can't stop gushing about Juliet's many perfections, but he's nervous and never assumes that Juliet loves him until she tells him so.
 Paris kisses Juliet only once, in front of the Friar, and then he gives her only a "holy kiss," probably on her cheek.
 Romeo kisses Juliet within a minute of meeting her.
 Paris never has sex with Juliet; Romeo does.

 It's all in the language.
-Contrast Paris and Romeo's reactions at Juliet's tomb, as scholar Marjorie Garber does, and it's painfully obvious that Paris is lacking in passion."The obsequies that I for thee will keep / Nightly shall be to strew thy grave and weep," he says (5.3.2).
-It's like a nursery rhyme, and about as romantic.
+Contrast Paris and Romeo's reactions at Juliet's tomb, and it's painfully obvious that Paris is a cold fish: "The obsequies that I for thee will keep / Nightly shall be to strew thy grave and weep," he says (5.3.2).
+It's like a nursery rhyme, and possibly less romantic.
 Romeo, in contrast, is furious over Juliet's death, and eloquent in his fury.
-"The time and my intents are savage-wild / More fierce and more inexorable far / Than empty tigers or the roaring sea," he says (5.3.1).
-There's just no competition.
-Romeo has all the good lines; nothing Paris says is remotely memorable.
+"The time and my intents are savage-wild / More fierce and more inexorable far / Than empty tigers or the roaring sea," he says (5.3.1) (source http://www.amazon.com/Shakespeare-After-All-Marjorie-Garber/dp/0385722141).

-Of course, actors reading these lines shouldn't talk in a singsong voice.
+Of course, actors reading these lines don't talk in a singsong voice.
 But the rhythm underlies what they're saying and makes it more poetic.
 It also means that Romeo and Juliet can literally finish each other's lines, which shows how in tune they are with each other.
 You can tell when characters are speaking in blank verse because the lines on the page will often be in a long skinny column (one line = 10 syllables).
 Prose is in normal paragraphs that go all across the page.